gridcentric/grinder/README.md

     nova secgroup-add-rule default tcp 22 22 0.0.0.0/0
     nova secgroup-add-rule default icmp -1 -1 0.0.0.0/0

+Or, you can create your own security group for the test instances, with ssh and icmp open, and pass it along:

+    nova secgroup-create grinder 'Sec group for testing' nova secgroup-add-rule grinder tcp 22 22 0.0.0.0/0 nova secgroup-add-rule grinder icmp -1 -1 0.0.0.0/0 ./py.test --security_group=grinder grinder

 To run some tests, you will need a key installed on the physical hosts as well.
 Grinder requires password-less login to the root account, or to an account capable of password-less sudo.
-The user is controlled by the `--host_user` option, and the path to the private key is set with the `--host_key_path` option.
+The user is controlled by the `--host_user` option, and the path to the private key (if not the default key to be used by ssh) is set with the `--host_key_path` option.

 Configuring Images
 -----------------